Alfresco/alfresco-helm-charts/charts/alfresco-process-services/docs/databases-configuration.md

   {{ template "alfresco-process-services.db.cm" .Values.apsdb }}
 ```

-If you chose to not use the "alfresco-process-services.db.cm" elper template,
+If you chose to not use the "alfresco-process-services.db.cm" helper template,
 you need to make sure you also provide the `DATABASE_DRIVER` key in the
 configmap.
 The helper will try autodetect which class to use based on the URL
 provided.